Benzene and Cancer Risk

 - Anemia (a low red blood cell count), which can cause a person to feel weak and tired.

 - A low white blood cell count, which can lower the body’s ability to fight infections and might even be life-threatening.

 There is also some evidence that long-term exposure to benzene might harm reproductive organs.
-Some women who have breathed high levels of benzene for many months have had irregular menstrual periods and ovary shrinkage, but it is not known for certain if benzene caused these effects.
+Some women who have breathed in high levels of benzene for many months have had irregular menstrual periods and ovary shrinkage, but it is not known for sure if benzene caused these effects.
 It is not known if benzene exposure affects the fetus in pregnant women or fertility in men.

 Are benzene levels regulated?

 Several government agencies regulate benzene levels and exposures.